-- 1. A limit for the amount of reimbursement. - 2.
-Provisions for changes in this limit because of changing medical costs or demands on the fund. - 3.
-Possible reimbursement of costs beyond hospital and ambulance services. - 4.
-Consideration of for-profit health care providers, but with non-profit facilities given first consideration.
+- A limit for the amount of reimbursement. - Provisions for changes in this limit because of changing medical costs or demands on the fund. - Possible reimbursement of costs beyond hospital and ambulance services. - Consideration of for-profit health care providers, but with non-profit facilities given first consideration.

-LAND USE AND TRANSPORTATION: RESIDENTIAL NEIGHBORHOODS (adopted Oct.
-31, 2013)
+LAND USE AND TRANSPORTATION: RESIDENTIAL NEIGHBORHOODS (Adopted 2013, Revised 2021)